 Carbon offsetting is the practice of removing or reducing greenhouse gas emissions to compensate for generated emissions elsewhere.
 Offsets are usually measured in CO2e and are purchased after the assessment of the entity’s climate impact.

-Offsetting sounds too good to be true because it is: Here’s the problem with offsets.
+Offsetting sounds too good to be true because it is: Here’s everything that makes offsets challenging and even ineffective.

 The Paris Agreement is an international treaty signed by 196 countries at the 2015 United Nations Climate Change Conference with the goal of keeping the global temperature rise to well below 2 °C, preferably at 1.5 °C to pre-industrial levels.
 The global emissions targets set for this goal are a net-zero economy by 2050 and a 50% decrease in greenhouse gas emissions by 2030.
 Net-zero goals are derived as an entity pledge to achieve this goal.

 Science Based Targets is a climate target-setting scheme developed by the Science Based Targets initiative (SBTi), supporting companies in establishing emissions reductions targets in line with the Paris Agreement.
 SBTi is a collaboration between Carbon Disclosure Project (CDP), the World Resources Institute (WRI), the United Nations Global Compact, and the World Wide Fund for Nature (WWF) and is often the verifier of corporate net-zero goals.

 Scope 1, 2, 3